circlefin/malachite/specs/consensus/README.md

 algorithm.
 Tendermint can solve consensus as long as **less than one third of the processes are Byzantine**, i.e., operate arbitrarily.

-Byzantine nodes are assumed to not to be able to break digital signatures, that is, pretend to forward messages by correct nodes that were never send (a.k.a. non-masquerading).
+> Byzantine nodes are assumed to not to be able to break digital signatures,
+> that is, pretend to forward messages by correct nodes that were never send
+> (a.k.a. non-masquerading).
+>
+> FIXME: move this to the communication assumptions?

 ### Heights